 I am bilingual; my family heritage is from Chile.
 Language has been a way for me to connect with the diverse community of Santa Fe.
 I am also a wife to a wonderful partner who is constantly challenging me and encouraging me grow.
 I am a singer and a passionate music lover.

 Perhaps what I find to be most true of all of the roles and interests that help create me: I am constantly learning — learning from my loved ones, my clients and my students.

-Denise is teaching Practicum 2 in counseling this quarter at SWC.
+Denise taught Practicum II in counseling in the first quarter of 2017 at SWC.